Overview: Everest Base Camp 14-Day Trek

 Day 08: – Labuche to Gorakshpe (5100m): –

-After breakfast, the trail goes to the Labuche pass its take about 2 hrs.
-After Labuche pass the trail is gradual up then we following glacier to Gorakshep about 2 hrs.
-This part is providing for all the tourist marvelous views of Everest, Pumori, Lola, Kalpather, and Everest Base Camp.
-After reaching Gorakshep and check in the hotel and lunch.
+After breakfast, the trail goes to the Labuche Pass; it takes about 2 hrs.
+After Labuche pass the trail is gradual up then we follow the glacier to Gorakshep about 2 hrs.
+This part is providing for all the tourists marvelous views of Everest, Pumori, Lola, Kalpather, and Everest Base Camp.
+After reaching Gorakshep and checking in to the hotel and lunch.
 After Lunch goes to Everest Base Camp and back to the Gorakshep.
 Stay overnight at Gorekshep in the teahouse.

 Day 09: -Gorakshep to Kalapather and back to Dingboche: –